hpcc-charms/layer-hpccsystems-platform/README.md

 The charm uses an md5sum to verify the checksum of the HPCC platform  package before installing.

 For this version of the charm, it is set to check the md5sum for the Community Edition Version 5.4.2-1 for Ubuntu 14.04 amd64.
 To verify a different version, edition, or OS version, change the value of the md5sum in the package-checksum variable in config.yaml.
 You can get other package checksums from [http://hpccsystems.com/download](http://hpccsystems.com/download)

-###To reconfigure your topology

-You can reconfigure the topology of your system by setting the values for **support-nodes, slaves-per-node, roxie-ratio, thor-ratio** in the configuration file (config.yaml) or in the Juju canvas configuration settings.

-Alternately, you can set these using this command:

-    juju set <hpcc service name> roxie-ratio=<floating point value 0.0 – 1.0> > thor-ratio=<floating point value 0.0 – 1.0>

 ### Ports